 Known as “The Pearl of Africa,” Uganda is home to beautiful Lake Victoria and just under 40 million people.
 Twenty years of conflict with the Lord’s Resistance Army and a decades-long battle with AIDS have left the country struggling, contributing to its ranking as number 163 out of 188 on the Human Development Index.
-In addition, many of the children in Uganda suffer from malnourishment and the country has a high child mortality rate.
-Wars in neighboring South Sudan and the DRC have forced over 1.3 million refugees into Uganda, putting strain on an already struggling nation.
+In addition, the country has a high undernourishment and child mortality rate.

-Through Truth Centered Transformation training, over 100 pastors are being equipped to lead their communities out of poverty.
+Through Truth Centered Transformation training, over 100 pastors have been equipped to lead their communities out of poverty.
+Children’s directors have also been taught how to love the kids in their congregations.
 To learn more, please go here.

 Pastors in Uganda are helping to house, educate and reconcile teenage mothers who’ve been kicked out of school due to getting pregnant.
 To learn more, please go here.